toettchlab/Ravindran2021/README.md

-1. Network Motif Scan - folder containing all materials for AND gate computational screen Run_Single_Circuit.m: Applies 1 set of parameters to a defined Circuit and plots Screen_All_Circuit.m: Applies 10k set of parameters to all circuits Run_Circuit_X.m: Functions used by prior 2 functions to access model for each circuit ScreenAll.mat: Data file containing screen results Analyze_Results.m: Plots results from Screen_All_Circuit.m
+1. Network Motif Scan - folder containing all materials for AND gate computational screen Run_Single_Circuit.m: Applies 1 set of parameters to a defined Circuit and plots Screen_All_Circuit.m: Applies 10k set of parameters to all circuits; creates ScreenAll.mat Run_Circuit_X.m: Functions used by prior 2 functions to access model for each circuit ScreenAll.mat: Data file containing screen results Analyze_Results.m: Plots results from Screen_All_Circuit.m

-2. Network Motif Scan OR logic- folder containing all materials for OR gate computational screen Run_Single_Circuit.m: Applies 1 set of parameters to a defined Circuit and plots Screen_All_Circuit.m: Applies 10k set of parameters to all circuits Run_Circuit_X.m (where X is a number from 1-8): Functions used by prior 2 functions to access model for each circuit ScreenDataOR.mat: Data file containing screen results
+2. Network Motif Scan OR logic- folder containing all materials for OR gate computational screen Run_Single_Circuit.m: Applies 1 set of parameters to a defined Circuit and plots Screen_All_Circuit.m: Applies 10k set of parameters to all circuits; creates ScreenDataOR.mat Run_Circuit_X.m (where X is a number from 1-8): Functions used by prior 2 functions to access model for each circuit ScreenDataOR.mat: Data file containing screen results